abitdodgy/cfw-usermanager/README.md

 Current version includes the following functionality:

-* User registration
+* User registration with validation;
 * User authentication
-* Update functionality for user profile, email address, and password
+* Update functionality for user profile, email address, and password;
-* Password hashing on creation, update, and reset
+* Password hashing and salting on creation, update, and reset;
-* Reset e-mail confirmation functionality
+* Confirmation e-mail is sent to confirm password reset requests;
-* Expiring security token functionality for password resets
+* Expiring security token functionality for password resets.

 Coming Soon